WasmCert/WasmCert-Coq/README.md

 The project can be installed using opam.

-Compiling the dependencies requires having at least 4-8 GB of RAM on your computer.
+Compiling the dependencies and codebase requires having at least 8 GB of RAM on your computer and may take around 30 minutes.
 ```bash
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam install .